daerduoCarey/partnet_dataset/README.md

 ## Errata

 We have tried our best to design the annotation interface, instruct the annotators on providing high-quality annotations and get cross validations among different workers.
 We also conducted two-round of data verifications to date to elliminate obvious data annotation errors.
 However, provided that annotating such large-scale and detailed parts with more similar part semantics definitions is still challenging, there could be still annotation errors in PartNet.
+We believe that the error rate should be below 1% through a rough examination.

 Dear PartNet users, we need your help on improving the quality of PartNet while you use it.
 Please fill in [this errata](https://docs.google.com/document/d/1LgTCnws9ixDZF7wvGpN0BooqHOu_7AnuvXhwojvR1O4/edit?usp=sharing) for PartNet v0 release.
 We will fix the errors in the next PartNet release.
 Thank you!

 ## TODOs